kbmackenzie/kbmackenzie.xyz/static/mewlix/mewlix.md

 The compiler is written in pure Haskell, and is a self-contained binary executable.
 The source code is [fully available on Github][1].

-A list of example projects with fully available source code can be found [here][3]. 🐱💖
+A fun, brief guide to Mewlix can be found [in this section](#learn-mewlix-in-y-minutes)! 🐱💖

 ### Table of Contents